museum4punkt0/SammlungOnline/react-component-library/README.md

 ## Introduction

-This is a components library for sharing React components via GitLab.
+This is a components library for sharing React components and SMB services via GitLab.
 It is based on material-ui.

 ## Using library